 As someone who teaches herbalism and holistic healing, very often caring for myself was in the past still last on my list.
 Though I have led a ‘healthy’ lifestyle, ignoring my own needs in favor of another’s had become an art form I’d mostly perfected.
 And so of course, the perfect teacher arrived.

 When my illness was at the worst (lasting about 2 years), I experienced daily burning body pain, often leaving me unable to move.
 I have a very high pain tolerance, and many days it was more than I could handle.
-Headaches that lasted all day every day for about a year – never having had headaches in the past.
+Migraines that lasted all day every day for about a year, and on and off for another year – after never having had headaches in the past.
 Unbearable joint pain.
 Inability to digest almost any food, pain in my abdomen all day, and diarrhea for years – a new experience since having no digestive issues to speak of in my adult life.
 Swollen lymph nodes, difficulty breathing, chest pain, alzheimer’s symptoms, difficulty speaking and organizing thoughts into sentences (not great when you are a teacher), and body weakness making it difficult to stand, walk, or lift a cup.
 Sleep became very difficult and disturbed, frequent high levels of stress/anxiety (and a feeling of going crazy), crying fits, and complete emotional and physical exhaustion.
 Many days my energy levels were so low all I could do was lie in bed, on the floor, or in a bath for most of the day.
 For a few weeks I slept all day, every day, sometimes on the living room floor if I couldn’t get myself back to the bedroom.
 Teaching every weekend meant I’d often have to stay with the pain through class, trying to focus through the headaches, and with frequent difficulty finding my words where they had always been before.